adamkarvonen/chess_gpt_eval/README.md

 **Other Capabilities**

 There is the ability to run other models using OpenRouter or Hugging Face.
 However, I've found that other models, like Llama2-70b chat won't provide formatted moves, and Llama2-70b base will hallucinate illegal moves.
 In addition, it seems like gpt-4 consistently loses to gpt-3.5-turbo-instruct, usually due to forced resignation after 5 illegal moves.

+**Stockfish to ELO**

+It's difficult to find Stockfish level to ELO ratings online.
+And of course, there are additional variables such as the time per move and the hardware it's ran on.
+I did find some estimates such as [this one](https://groups.google.com/g/picochess/c/AixKpYnCrRo):

+sf20 : 3100.0
+sf18 : 2757.1
+sf15 : 2651.5
+sf12 : 2470.1
+sf9 : 2270.1
+sf6 : 2012.8
+sf3 : 1596.7
+sf0 : 1242.4

+But they should be taken with a grain of salt.